AI National Policies – III

 Policy Development Status

 Determining which countries have already approved a national policy is not straightforward.
 The best resource here is the OECD AI Policy Observatory, which includes 62 countries plus the European Union (last checked on 20 October 2021).
 However, the data is not just limited to AI policy development.
 Expect to find additional information on Digital Transformation and Data strategies too.
 Moreover, the data does not provide a clear marker for countries that have already approved national policies and differentiate them from those still in the policy design phase.
 Finally, downloading the data for analysis is not simple as the data set is not part of the well-known OECD data sources accessible via its own APIs.
 And the observatory does not offer the option to download all country data in one shot.
-As not all countries are covered, additional research was needed to ensure full global coverage.
+Not all countries are covered, so additional research was needed to ensure full global coverage.

 As of the end of last month, 40 countries had approved AI national strategies, while at least 23 were in process.
 Canada was the first country to complete its national strategy in 2017.
-Egypt, Turkey and Vietnam are the latest additions.
+Egypt, Turkey, and Vietnam are the latest additions.
 The table below lists the countries in alphabetic order and offers an overall summary.

 As expected, most countries with approved AI national strategies belong to the high-income category, as defined by the World Bank.
 The other nine are either upper-middle or lower-middle-income.
 On the other hand, low-income countries are conspicuously absent, while no country from Sub-Saharan Africa made the cut.
 Two of the four lower-middle-income countries, Egypt and Indonesia (downgraded by the WB, thanks to COVID-19), recently joined the exclusive club.
 Most probably, more will be doing the same in the medium term.

 Moreover, 50 percent of all countries are in Continental Europe, and 29 are part of the so-called industrialized nations.
-Recall that countries can be classified as high-income and still be considered as “emerging.”
+Recall that countries can be classified as high-income and still be considered “emerging.”
 A high correlation between country income levels and AI policy development is at work here.
-That should not surprise us as this pattern is found in other policy processes, digital or not.
+That should not surprise us, as this pattern is found in other policy processes, digital or not.

 Policy Typology

 1. Behemoths.
 The U.S. and China are the only members of this cohort.
 They have comprehensive AI policies backed by large public and private resources.
-They also have geopolitical ambitions and compete for global supremacy with national and digital sovereignty as flag bearers.
+They also have geopolitical ambitions and compete for global supremacy, with national and digital sovereignty as flag bearers.
 While the US is still far ahead, China seems to be catching up.
 As with any other sector, competition benefits all of us – as long as military conflict does not get in the way.
 In any case, the AI field is far from being a level one.
-These two nations are far ahead and catching up with the rest might be a pipedream in the best-case scenario.
-Developing partnerships and alliances seem more feasible here.
+These two nations are far ahead, and catching up with the rest might be a pipedream in the best-case scenario.
+Developing partnerships and alliances seems more feasible here.

 Cheers, Raúl